More countries around the globe are investing in alternative and renewable energy sources to address climate change.

 5 Cons of Wind Energy (Disadvantages)

 - Wind Turbines are Expensive

 - Disruptive Visual Appearance

 Wind energy’s positives are fairly well-known.
 That said, it also has its own unique set of disadvantages.

-In general, wind seems like a viable supplement to any country’s energy production strategy; however, it tends to fall short when being considered as a primary producer.
+In general, the wind seems like a viable supplement to any country’s energy production strategy; however, it tends to fall short when being considered as a primary energy producer.

 2. Unpredictable Energy Source

 The unpredictability of wind is the second biggest downside to using wind turbines, especially for residential use.